Is it possible to "overdo it" with skin care? Yes!

 Once the dermatitis has subsided, a minimalist skincare ritual should be put in place.
 Our Filabé Balanced Skin is just the thing.
 In the evening, moisten a cloth with water, gently massage the face for 30-45 seconds and that's it: the face is optimally cleansed and nourished with natural active ingredients – without any harmful additives.

-Balanced Skin for the treatment and care of sensitive skin.
+Balanced Skin for the treatment and care of sensitive and normal skin

 In the morning, you can wash your face with water again.
 We recommend applying a light cream with UV protection during the day.
 Ask about which day cream has a high water content and as few additives as possible.